What Is a Brand Strategy? And How to Create One

 Evoke the emotions you want customers to experience

-As you generate the look and feel of your brand, it’s a good idea to work closely with members of your creative team, including graphic designers and product designers, to finalise your brand’s identity.
+As you generate your brand's look and feel, it’s a good idea to work closely with members of your creative team, including graphic designers and product designers, to finalize its identity.

-For more ideas on designing your brand’s identity, watch this lecture from Branding: The Creative Journey Specialisation:

 Besides listing the physical aspects of your brand’s identity, the brand guidelines might specify some of the following practices: